nhscc/problem-statements/2019/bdpa-elections-part-1.md

 style="text-decoration:underline;">including the results of elections</span>**.
 Any data you get back from the API is guaranteed to be properly formatted ([see API documentation](https://electionshscc.docs.apiary.io)), so this should not be a problem.
-Note, however, that you are only able to modify the election data of elections that were created with your API key.
+Additionally, you are only able to modify the election data of elections that were created with your [API key](https://electionshscc.docs.apiary.io/#introduction/requesting-a-key).
 All other election data returned from the API is read-only.

-There are at least four _types_ of users: **voters**, **moderators**, **administrators**, and **reporters**. **Users can only be one type at a time.**
-Voters are the most common type of user.
+There are four _types_ of users: **voters**, **moderators**, **administrators**, and **reporters**. **Users can only be one type at a time.** Voters are the most common type of user.
 They vote in elections and can view a complete listing of past election results.
 Moderators manage elections to determine which voters are allowed to vote in which elections.
 Administrators, along with having system-wide moderator privileges, can manage which users have moderator privileges as well as create new elections and manage existing ones.
 Administrators are also the only type that can create new users, _restrict_ other users, and change a user's type.
 However, administrators cannot modify the account details of other administrators or give other users the administrator